fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 }
 ```

-Now everytime babel is resolving a path it will look in `src/` before `node_modules`.
+Now every time babel is resolving a path it will look in `src/` before `node_modules`.

 To avoid ES Linting errors add another plugin: